 There are two main seasons in Cairns: the wet season and the dry season.
 Cairns is nice to visit all year round and each season brings its perks.

 The temperatures are nice during winter (June to August) – a lot warmer than in the rest of Australia – and the weather is more predictable.
 Some would argue that Cairns is worth visiting only during that season.
+Many Australians living in Sydney and Melbourne pick Cairns as a winter destination to leave the colder south coast behind and enjoy the lovely warm weather.

 Do you think Cairns is worth visiting?
 Share your experience in the comments below!